luije87/documentation/csv.rst

 ============================= ==========================================================================================
 Header                        Value
 ============================= ==========================================================================================
-auth_identifier               This is the identifier that should be used if you use Single Sign On. first_name                    Student’s first name last_name                     Student’s last name school_year_name              The name of student’s school year.
+first_name                    Student’s first name last_name                     Student’s last name school_year_name              The name of student’s school year.
 For a list of acceptable values see the references section.